aaron-grau/curic/nontech-readings/sql.md

 was at this time that the moniker "NoSQL" came about.
 NoSQL implementations like MongoDB have been relatively popular since the 2000s.

 There is quite a debate about whether SQL or NoSQL is better.
-In reality, there is not an answer; each is better suited to different purposes, so it depends on the project.
+Speaking generally, there is not an answer; each is better suited to different purposes, so the choice of database system shoudl depend on the project.
 At the most basic level, SQL and NoSQL differ in how they store data, and as a result, operations like inserting, retrieving, and updating data happen very differently.

 SQL stores data in tables.
-NoSQL stores data in forms other than tables; these forms can be graphs, key-value pairs, or one of the many other options, but most commonly they are documents.
+NoSQL stores data in forms other than tables; these forms can be graphs, key-value pairs, or one of many other options, but most commonly they are documents.
 These documents are very similar to JSON objects with field-value pairs.
 For example, our NoSQL database might store a user like this: